 Russian President Vladimir Putin on Friday described the new defence strategy unveiled by US counterpart Donald Trump as "aggressive," saying Moscow would take that into account in its own actions.

-The new National Security Strategy launched earlier this week "in diplomatic terms, has an obviously offensive character, and if we were to use military language, it is obviously aggressive," Putin said.
+"In diplomatic terms, it has an obviously offensive character, and if we were to use military language, it is obviously aggressive," Putin said of the 'America First' strategy.
 "We must take this into account during our practical work."

 He accused the US of violating the Intermediate Nuclear Forces (INF) Treaty dating from 1987 which eliminated all nuclear and conventional missiles with short and intermediate range.

 Moscow has said the US Patriot missile system in Poland and Romania could be tailored to shoot missiles at Russia.
 Washington has also accused Moscow of violating the treaty.

 "Launching systems for air defence missiles can become systems for intermediate range cruise missiles at any moment," Putin said.
 "The US is on its way to destroying the INF treaty."